Volkswagen's core brand pulls out of Paris auto show

 Instead of participating with its own stand at the Oct.
 2-3 show, Volkswagen (VW) said it could host “various communications activities” in the French capital.

-VW’s luxury division Audi last year trimmed its presence in Frankfurt, which hosts Europe’s largest auto show in alternate years.
+VW’s luxury division Audi (NSUG.DE) last year trimmed its presence in Frankfurt, which hosts Europe’s largest auto show in alternate years.
 Audi will also skip the 2019 Detroit show, where the Volkswagen group attended with a significantly reduced line-up this year.

 Many of the traditional industry gatherings have registered a drop in visitor numbers since the turn of this century.